 Runner-Up, Best Overall: CARCHEX

 CARCHEX has been in business since 1999.
-It enjoys an A+ BBB rating and accreditation and is endorsed by Kelley Blue Book CARFAX, and Edmunds.com.
+It enjoys an A+ Better Business Bureau (BBB) rating and is endorsed by Kelley Blue Book and Edmunds.com.
 The company has also received numerous awards for outstanding customer service.

 All CARCHEX plans include 24/7 emergency roadside assistance, gas delivery, trip-interruption, lost key or lockout service, and more.
 You can also take your car to any licensed repair facility, including dealers, repair shops, and national chains.
 This means you’re not forced to use only new parts for repairs.
 CARCHEX also pays claims directly to repair shops so you don’t have to pay out of pocket and then wait to get reimbursed.